Voice of the Customer - Gain Valuable Insights From Customer Feedback

 How Do You Define Voice of the Customer?

-VoC or Voice of the Customer is a term used in business to refer to data about clients’ preferences, aversions, and expectations.
-Customers’ desires are usually classified in a hierarchical structure, and each desire or need is assigned a certain level of priority depending on your business’ goals.
+VoC, or Voice of the Customer, is a term used in business to refer to data about clients’ preferences, aversions, and expectations.
+Customer desires or needs are usually classified in a hierarchical structure, and each is assigned a particular priority level depending on your business goals.

 Voice of Customer also represents your existing and target customers’ opinions regarding your products and services.
 You can collect that insight, cross-check it with the existing research, and use the results to improve your brand and make it more appealing to your audience.